metacpan/metacpan-cpan-extracted/distros/I/Image-DecodeQR-WeChat/README.md

         1,
     );
     die "failed" unless $ret;

-    # we got back an array-of-2-arrays
-    # * one contains the QR-code-text (called payload)
-    # * one contains bounding boxes, one for each payload
-    # we have as many payloads and bounding boxes as
-    # are the QR-codes detected (some may have been skipped)
+    # again, the same data structure returned:
     my ($payloads, $boundingboxes) = @$ret;
+    my $num_qr_codes_detected = scalar @$payloads;
     for (0..$#$payloads){
       print "Payload got: '".$payloads->[$_]
         ."' bbox: @{$boundingboxes->[$_]}"
         .".\n";
     }

-    # The above decode_xs() expects all parameters to be present
-    # while decode() below takes a hash of params and fills the
-    # missing params with defaults.
-Then it calls decode_xs()
-    # So, it is still calling XS code but via a Perl sub
-    # The important bit is that the modelsdir is filled in automatically
-    # rather than the user looking for it
+    # Where is it looking for default
-    my $ret = Image::DecodeQR::WeChat::decode({
-        # these are required
-        'input' => 'input.jpg',
-        'outbase' => 'outs',
-        # these are optional and have defaults
-        #'modelsdir' => '...', # use it only if you have your own models
-        #'verbosity' => 0,
-        #'graphicaldisplayresult'' => 0,
-        #'dumpqrimagestofile' => 0,
-    });
-    die "failed" unless $ret;
-    my ($payloads, $boundingboxes) = @$ret;
-    for (0..$#$payloads){
-      print "Payload got: '".$payloads->[$_]
-        ."' bbox: @{$boundingboxes->[$_]}"
-        .".\n";
-    }

-    # pre-trained models location (installed with this module)
+    # pre-trained models location ?
+    # (they are installed with this module)
     print "my models are in here: ".Image::DecodeQR::WeChat::modelsdir()."\n"

     # returns 1 or 0 when OpenCV was compiled with highgui or not
     # and supports GUI display like imshow() which displays an image in a window
     my $has_highgui_support = opencv_has_highgui_xs();

-This code calls functions and methods from OpenCV/WeChat library (written in C++) for decoding one or more QR codes found embedded in images.
+This code interfaces functions and methods from OpenCV/WeChat library (written in C++) for decoding **one or more QR code images** found embedded in images.
 It's just that: a very thin wrapper of a C++ library written in XS.
-It only interfaces the OpenCV/WeChat library for QR code decoding.
+It only interfaces the OpenCV/WeChat library for QR code decoding and accommodates its returned data into a Perl array (ref).

 It can detect multiple QR codes embeded in a single image.
-And has been successfully tested with as small sizes as 60 x 60 px.
+It has been successfully tested with images as small as 60 x 60 pixels.

-The payload(s) (the QR-code's text) are returned back as an ARRAYref.
+The payload (i.e. the QR-code's text) and the coordinates of the bounding box around each QR code image detected are returned back as Perl array of tuples (i.e. `[[QR code text, bounding box]...`).

-Optionally, it can output the portion of the input image corresponding to each QR-code, its bounding box and the payload in separate files, useful for debugging and identification when multiple QR codes exist in a single input image.
+Optionally, it can output the portion of the input image corresponding to each QR-code (that is a sub-image, part of the input image), its bounding box and the payload in separate files, useful for debugging and identification when multiple QR codes exist in a single input image.

+# FUTURE WORK

-Following this code as an example, it will be trivial to interface other parts of the OpenCV library:
+Following the XS code in this module as a guide, it will be trivial to interface other parts of the OpenCV library:

     Ιδού πεδίον δόξης λαμπρόν